nlins8224/Oubinity/DOCUMENTATION.md

 ### Tree generation
 Trees are generated procedurally.
 Each generated tree can be unique.
 A technique from "Modeling Trees with a Space Colonization Algorithm" paper: http://algorithmicbotany.org/papers/colonization.egwnp2007.large.pdf was used to generate trees.
 This algorithm simulates tree growth by creating a set of 'attraction points' located in a 3D space.
 Tree skeleton is created iteratively.
 In each iteration, an attraction point may influence the tree node that is closest to it, making tree branches grow towards attraction points.
-To add more variety, attraction points have also their kill distance.
+Attraction points have their kill distance.
 Attraction point is removed (killed) when there is at least one tree node within kill distance threshold.
-There are additional settings and rules that allow for a lot of variety.
+There are additional settings and rules that allow for more variety.
 Reading the paper is recommended.

 Source code can be found in `BranchGenerator` class